- Plan your visit

 - Wild encounters

-The Cheetah is the fastest land mammal on Earth, reaching speeds up to 112km/hour, although the average speed of a chase is around 64km/hour.
+The Cheetah is the fastest land mammal on the planet, reaching speeds up to 112km/hour, although the average speed of a chase is around 64km/hour.

-Cheetah formerly ranged in Asia, Western Iran and throughout Africa except for the true desert areas.
-The Cheetah can now be found in the eastern and southern regions of Africa.
-Their main habitats are open country, from semi-desert to dry savannah, including light woodland.
+Cheetah formerly ranged in Asia, western Iran and throughout Africa except for the true desert areas.
+Today, Cheetah have disappeared from 89% of their historic African range.
+Cheetah can now only be found in fragmented populations in eastern and southern regions of Africa, and in Iran.
+Their main habitats are open country, from semi-desert to dry savannahs, including light woodland.

 - It’s rare for Cheetahs to climb trees.
 They can jump onto low hanging branches and fallen trees, but adult Cheetahs are not good climbers